 The Samoyed is a popular herding and biggest dog origin from Northwest Russia and Western Siberia.
-It is also known as the “Smiling Sammy”, the people-loving Samoyed is one of the few dogs that are close to the true dog breed.
-The Samoyed is part of the Spitz family is a medium size and fits in well in families.
+It is also known as the “Smiling Sammy”, the people-loving Samoyed is one of the few dogs close to the true dog breed.
+The Samoyed is part of the Spitz family, is medium-size and fits in well in families.

 Samoyed Content overview

 - Different names